PulseAd Series A Plan · operating plan 2025–2030

 Reserve · 20%

-• Go-to-market sales + marketingS&M scales 1 → ~16 heads through 2028 — scaling live US & Korea sales (KR + US AEs, SDR/RevOps, demand gen), then following Asian brands across Asia.
+• Go-to-market sales + marketingS&M scales 1 → ~16 heads through 2028 — scaling live Korea & US sales (KR + US AEs, SDR/RevOps, demand gen), then the APJ cross-border expansion — Asian brands selling into the US.
 The funded acquisition motion.~$4.5M 45%

 • Product & engineeringR&D 10 → 18 (Korea) — the agent platform that holds delivery flat and lifts gross margin toward 65%.~$2.5M 25%